privacy-scaling-explorations/DefinitelySetup/ceremonies/README.md

     - template - an object made of:
         - source - a string with the URL of the circom file
         - commitHash -  a string with the commit id (needs to be a GitHub commit hash)
-        - paramConfiguration - an array of numbers with the parameters of the circuit template
+        - paramsConfiguration - an array of numbers with the parameters of the circuit template
     - verification - an object detailing how the circuit's zKeys will be verified
         - cfOrVm - a string with either "CF" or "VM".
 If "VM" the following must be added:
             - vmConfigurationType - a string with the VM type - options: